-The SALSA MS-MLPA Probemix ME030-D1 BWS/RSS contains 47 (MS-)MLPA probes with amplification products between 121 and 500 nucleotides (nt).
-30 probes are specific for the BWS/RSS 11p15 region, eleven of these are MS-MLPA probes that contain an Hhal recognition site and provide information on the methylation status of the BWS/RSS 11p15 region.
-Furthermore, four MS-MLPA probes contain an Hhal recognition site and provide information on the methylation status of the BWS/RSS 11p15 region.
-Furthermore, four MS-MLPA probes contain an Hhal recognition site and provide information on the methylation status of the MEST:alt-TSS-DMR and GRB10:alt-TSS-DMR on chromosome 7.
+The SALSA MLPA Probemix ME030-C3 BWS/RSS contains 42 (methylation-specific) MLPA probes with amplification products between 129 and 463 nucleotides (nt).
+26 probes are specific for the BWS/RSS 11p15 region.
+Ten methylation-specific probes contain an Hhal recognition site and provide information on the methylation status of the BWS/RSS 11p15 region.
+Two probes are specific for the NSD1 gene.
 All probes present will also give information on copy number changes in the analysed sample.
-In addition, eleven reference probes are included that are not affected by Hhal digestion and detect genes located outside the BWS/RSS 11p15 region.
-Also, two digestion control probes are included in this probemix indicating whether or not restriction endonuclease digestion in the MS-MLPA reaction was complete.
-Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com).
+In addition, 13 reference probes are included that are not affected by Hhal digestion and detect genes located outside the BWS/RSS 11p15 region.
+Also, one digestion control probe is included in this probemix indicating whether or not restriction endonuclease digestion in the MS-MLPA reaction was complete.
+Complete probe sequences and the identity of the genes detected by the reference probes are available upon request (info@mrcholland.com).